oliverwehn/react-modal-port/readme.md

 # react-modal-port

 This small but neat package allows you to:
+* Define and style modals the way *you* want or need.
 * Launch modals flexibly from anywhere in your React app.
-* Render them at a clearly defined place in your DOM.
+* Have them render at one specific place in your DOM.
-* Fully control how your modals appear and behave.

 ## Installation